Many of the messages the Paintball plugin prints to you / your players can be changed!

 - Now you can start modifying the messages in THIS file!
 Simple change the text between the quotation marks.
 Do not change the keys (usually written in uppercase letters) or otherwise change the format!
 Also try avoiding special characters like öäüÖÄÜß etc., otherwise Paintball might not be able to later load your file..

-- Hint: You can try to encode your translation file in "utf-8 (without BOM)" for example (windows default is ascii) to allow special characters.
-Also remember to set the encoding inside the config "Language.File Encoding: utf-8"
+- Hint: You can try to encode your translation file in "utf-8 (without BOM)" for example to allow special characters.
+Also remember to set the encoding inside the config "Language.File Encoding: utf-8".
+You will need to find out how to do that with your text editor yourself.
+I usually recommend using NotepadPlusPlus.

 - Hint: Some translation phrases are used on a scoreboard.
 These will be cut to the length of 16 characters (color codes also count as 2 characters), because Minecraft doesn't support them being longer.
 So you should try to make them already 16 characters long.